 “Yes.
 That’s me.
 But you wouldn’t be visiting unless you already knew that.
 Who are you?”

-Support: “Caroline, Malveaux,” comes a reply complete with a momentarily wider smile.
+Caroline: “Caroline, Malveaux,” she replies with a momentarily wider smile.
 “I’d heard you’d been hurt last night responding to a call with some girls.
 I thought I’d check in on you while I was here.”